j-bro/ss-java/readme.md

 Google Doc: https://docs.google.com/document/d/1-8tMeU98IkcXykrjcskKdVFWixOS4attD0B8owPRqaU/edit

-Game is very much in progress.
+Game is in its final form for the assignment.

-Current version: 0.0.4
+Current version: 0.1